 These are the Horticultural Lighting Group (HLG) LEDs and these are the flagship models.
 Now Horticultural Lighting Group and their quantum board design has revolutionized the LED industry.
 They've made LEDs that are extremely thin, simple yet powerful.
 These are literally like a no-frills LED.

-Now, these guys were Stephen, being a grower, very experienced while Amit, being an engineer, they both had a real big fascination with LEDs and both their companies were focusing on COB LED lights.
+Stephen was an experienced grower while Amit was an engineer.
+Originally, both their companies were focusing on COB LED lights.
 Chip-on-board for those of you not familiar.

 So, now we're getting to today.
-HLG is in the quantum board style is probably the biggest growing form factor of LED for grow lights out there.
-And there's a lot of Chinese knock-offs, to be honest, a lot of them have called themselves quantum boards, even though the quantum board is something that was developed by HLG and they've just been following the same form factor.
+HLG is in the quantum board style is probably the new industry standard design for LED for grow lights out there.
+And there's a lot of Chinese knock-offs that call themselves quantum boards even though the quantum board was developed by HLG and the term is trademarked.

-What people kind of have to watch out for is, a lot of times they're not using the LEDs, at the same standard as HLG is.
-And so you have to be where when you’re trying to buy a quantum board style looking LED.
+A buyer beware caution: a lot of times Chinese knock-offs are not using the same standard as HLG.
 Another thing you really have to watch out for is a lot of these other companies don't have safety ratings, like an ETL or UL listing.
 Now, is that important for everyone?
 Not necessarily.
-If you're a commercial grower, it's basically mandatory 'cause what these ETL and UL really mean is a piece of equipment, electronics are designed to fail safely.
+If you're a commercial grower, it's basically mandatory because what these ETL and UL really mean is a piece of equipment, electronics are designed to fail safely.

-Okay, so if you're growing in a professional manner or honestly, you don't want your house to catch on fire, you want a small likelihood of that.
-Getting an ETL or UL listed light could be very important for you.
+If you're growing in a professional manner or honestly, you don't want your house to catch on fire, getting an ETL or UL listed LED grow light could be very important for you.

 A lot of customers have been asking us: What is the difference between Horticultural Lighting Group LEDs and these ones that look honestly exactly just like them?
 And honestly, in many cases, the specifications look identical.